 14) Ask Siri to read out your last emails to you.

 Need to know what that last email was about but you’re on the road?
 Ask Siri to “read my last email” or even every email from a specific person.
 If you ask to “read my email”, Siri will read all your emails to you.

-15) Have your iPhone read out selected text or the entire screen.
+15) Have your iPhone read out the selected text or the entire screen.

 First, for this to work, you need to access the accessibility features and turn on speaking.
 To do that go to Settings > General > Accessibility > Speak Selection or Speech depending on which iOS version you have.
-If selecting ‘speak selection’, you’ll have a speak button in your text menu and you select ‘speak screen’, swipe down the screen with two fingers to hear the contents of the screen.
+If selecting ‘speak selection’, you’ll have a speak button in your text menu.
+You select ‘speak screen’, and swipe down the screen with two fingers to hear the contents of the screen.

 16) Easily take photos using the volume button.